 Do your kids come home from school with growling tummies and cranky attitudes?
-As soon as my kids get home from school, they start begging me for some healthy after school snacks (or at least whatever I’m going to give them is healthy).
+As soon as my kids get home from school, my hungry kiddos start begging me for some healthy after school snacks (or at least whatever I’m going to give them is healthy).
 Shh… they probably won’t notice.

-I’m just not that kind of mom who has the time to make snacks into cute animals or cut shapes out of sandwiches.
-I wish I did but sometimes, it just not possible.
+I’m just not the kind of mom who has the time to make snacks into cute animals or cut shapes out of sandwiches.
+I wish I did but sometimes, it’s just not possible.
 I do try my best to make sure that their snack is at least healthy.

 What Kind Of Snack Do You Consider Healthy